WavefrontEngUB/phase-retriever/README.md

 You can `Save` the configuration parameters, `Load` a previos configuration and **`Export`** the results in the `File` menu.

+The configuration file is a JSON file with the parameters.
+Find in the test dataset folder an example for the test dataset.

+The export file is a `.npz`  Numpy file with the three complex field components, as `Ex`, `Ey` and `Ez` with `dtype=np.complex128`.

 ### Tests